 Runnable is a great example of functional interface with single abstract method run().

-The new Time API prefers enums over integer constants for months and days of the week.
-One of the useful class is DateTimeFormatter for converting datetime objects to strings.
+The new Time API prefers enums over integer constants for months and days of the week, making code more readable and less error-prone.
+One particularly useful class is DateTimeFormatter

 Reference :--